1jammer1/Kaku/Readme.md

 - [ ] add hatsune miku (to the displeasure of crypton media)
 - [ ] add a contributing guideline (singular)
 - [ ] add disclaimer "we are not stealing your data, we are simply borrowing it, permanantly."
-- [ ] hire a lawyer that has passed the bar
+- [ ] hire a lawyer that has passed the bar (last one quit, also he didnt pass the bar)
 - [ ] forget to pay my taxes
 - [ ] add dishwasher support (finally found a maintainer)
 - [ ] remove aluminium, add iron